Geometric Variations of an Allen-Cahn Energy on Hypersurfaces: First Variation.

 having noted that $\dot{u} \Big|_{\partial \Omega} = -f u_{\nu}$ and $u_{\nu^c} = - u_{\nu}$.
 Thus

 Repeating this on $\Omega^c$, noting that $f \to -f$ with the choice of $\nu^c$ as the inward normal to $\Omega^c$, we get that

-ending the proof of theorem \ref{FirstVariationTheorem}. \begin{Remark} While we've formulated $\BE_{\eps}$ for $(M, g)$ compact, note that the above formula is defined for $Y = \partial \Omega$ compact and $M$ non-compact.
-Moreover, while we assume that $f \in C^{2,\alpha}(Y)$, we can extend the first variation formula to $f \in L^2(Y)$ by the final formula. \end{Remark} We note that critical points must have $u_{\nu} = u_{\nu^c}$ everywhere on the boundary.
+ending the proof of theorem \ref{FirstVariationTheorem}. \begin{Remark} While we've formulated $\BE_{\eps}$ for $(M, g)$ compact, equation \eqref{FirstVariationFormula} is defined for $Y = \partial \Omega$ compact and $M$ non-compact.
+Moreover, while we assume that $f \in C^{2,\alpha}(Y)$, we can formally extend the first variation formula to $f \in L^2(Y)$ by the final formula. \end{Remark} We note that critical points must have $u_{\nu} = u_{\nu^c}$ everywhere on the boundary.
 From equation \eqref{uEpsExpansion5}, we have

 which assuming $H_Y = O(1)$ and computing $\dot{w}(0)$ gives \cref{FirstVarAnalogy} \FirstVarAnalogy* We further note: \begin{restatable}{corr}{FirstVarMeanCurvature} Let $Y$ be a critical point of $\BE_{\eps}$.
 If $Y \in C^{3,\alpha}$, then $||H_Y||_{C^0} \leq K \eps$ and $[H_Y]_{\alpha} \leq K \eps^{1 - \alpha}$.
 If $Y$ is $C^{4,\alpha}$, then $||H_Y||_{C^{\alpha}} = O(\eps^{2-\alpha})$ \end{restatable} Alternatively, we see that if $Y$ is a critical point of $\BE_{\eps}$, then $u_{\Omega, \varepsilon}$ is $C^1$ across $\partial \Omega$ and hence a smooth solution to \eqref{ACEquation} on all of $M$, as remarked in \S \ref{BEEnergies}.
 Again such solutions exist near minimal surfaces by \cref{PRTheorem}, and these solutions are exactly the energy minimizers with $0$ dirichlet condition on $Y$ by theorem \ref{BO}.
 This gives the following \begin{restatable}{corr}{CritPointExistence} Suppose $Y^{n-1} \subseteq M^n$ a nondegenerate minimal hypersurface.
 Then there exist critical points for $\BE_{\eps}$, $Y_{\eps}$, with $Y_{\eps} \to Y$ converging graphically as $\eps \to 0$ \end{restatable} In general, the Pacard--Ritore solutions are the prime examples of critical points of $\BE_{\eps}$ on $(M, g)$ generic, though the set of critical points of $\BE_{\eps}$ may be larger.